Dr. Michael J. Gilsdorf - DVM 1974

 American Veterinary Medical Association 2015

-Dr. Michael J. Gilsdorf, Sykesville, Maryland, is the recipient of the 2015 Alumni Recognition Award presented during the annual convention of the American Veterinary Medical Association (AVMA) held in Boston on July 13.
+Dr. Michael J. Gilsdorf, Sykesville, Maryland, was the recipient of the 2015 Alumni Recognition Award presented during the annual convention of the American Veterinary Medical Association (AVMA) held in Boston on July 13, 2015.

 Dr. Gilsdorf earned a bachelor’s degree in animal science in 1972 and a Doctor of Veterinary Medicine (DVM) degree in 1974, both from Kansas State University.
 In 1981, he completed the criteria and was awarded a Master’s in Veterinary Microbiology from Iowa State University.
 Dr. Gilsdorf wanted to gain experience in all aspects of regulatory medicine with the United States Department of Agriculture, Animal and Plant Health Inspection Service’s Veterinary Services.
 He has held positions over the last 33 years as a veterinary medical officer (VMO), an area veterinarian in charge (AVIC), a VMO at the National Veterinary Services Laboratory, a senior staff veterinarian in headquarters, and a VMO working in international animal health programs.
 He is currently executive vice president of the National Association of Federal Veterinarians in Washington, D.C. and is considered to be an expert on brucellosis, an infectious bacterial disease that has significant impact on cattle and swine.